zaitrarrio/vibesdk/README.md

 ---

-## ✨ What is Cloudflare Orange Build?
+## ✨ What is Cloudflare VibeSDK?

-Cloudflare Orange Build is an open source AI vibe coding platform built on Cloudflare's developer platform.
+Cloudflare VibeSDK is an open source AI vibe coding platform built on Cloudflare's developer platform.
 If you're building an AI-powered platform for building applications, this is a great example that you can deploy and customize to build the whole platform yourself.
 Once the platform is deployed, users can say what they want to build in natural language, and the AI agent will create and deploy the application.

 **🌐 [Experience it live at build.cloudflare.dev](https://build.cloudflare.dev)** – Try it out before deploying your own instance!